vpsfreecz/haveapi/README.md

 =======
 A framework for creating self-describing APIs in Ruby.

-Note: HaveAPI is under development.
-It is not stable, the interface may change.
+Note: HaveAPI is under heavy development.
+It is not stable, its interface may change.

 ## What is self-describing API?
-Self-describing API responds to HTTP method `OPTIONS` and returns description of available resources, their actions and parameters.
+A self-describing API responds to HTTP method `OPTIONS` and returns description of available resources and their actions.
 The description contains full list of parameters, their labels, text notes, data types, validators and example usage.

-You can ask for description either whole API, specific version of the API or concrete action.

-The description is encoded in JSON.
+Clients use the self-description to learn how to communicate with the API, which they otherwise know nothing about.

 ## Main features
 - RESTful - divided into resources, which may be nested, and their actions
-- Handles network communication on both server and client, you need to only define resources and actions
+- Handles network communication on both server and client, you need only to define resources and actions
-- By writing the code you get documentation for free
+- By writing the code you get the documentation for free
 - Auto-generated online HTML documentation
 - Generic interface for clients - one client can be used to access all APIs using this framework